Table of contents

 C:\Program Files\Trend Micro\Deep Security Agent>dsa_control --selfprotect 0

-For a silent uninstall, add /quiet.
+For a silent uninstall, add /quiet to the preceding command.

-Uninstall an agent (Linux)
+Uninstall an agent on Linux

 # sudo rpm -ev ds_agent